wtodom/2013-fall/st450/notes.md

 - Discrete random variables are associated with counts.
 - Continuous random variables are associated with intervals.
 - Random variable are always denoted by a capital letter.
+- Probability Mass Function: notebook-29

+- Expected value and variance: notebook-30
+- Expected value can be thought of as "long run average"

+- Properties of E() and Var()
+	- notebook-31